jhanke00/nextjs-product-site/docs/backend/user-api.md

 ## Endpoints

-### 1. Authenticate
+### 1. Singup

+**POST /api/signup**:
+Create an user if the conditions are valid.

+**Body Parameters:**

+- email (string): User's e-mail.
+- password (string): User's password.
+- firstName (string): User's first name.
+- lastName (string): User's last name.
+- phoneNumber (string): User's phone number.

+Response returns a 201 CREATED status.

+---

+### 2. Login

 **POST /api/auth**:
 Retrieve a Json Web Token if the credentials are valid.

 **Body Parameters:**

-- email (string): User e-mail.
+- email (string): User's e-mail.
-- password (string): User password.
-For the sake of testing, use "SampleP4ss" for every user.
+- password (string): User's password.
+For the sake of testing, use "SampleP4ss" for every user that is original to the mock data set.

 Response returns a JSON with the token in this format: